kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-This presentation explains two out of all categories.
+This presentation explains two of them.

 ### 6 main categories in logistics.
 <br>